fluencelabs/js-client/README.md

 ### Enabling logs in Node.js

-enable logs, pass the environment variable `DEBUG` with the corresponding log level.
+Enable logs by passing the environment variable `DEBUG` with the corresponding log level.
 For example:

 ```sh
 DEBUG=fluence:* node --loader ts-node/esm ./src/index.ts